henriqueribeiro/cromwell/supportedBackends/aws/src/main/scala/cromwell/backend/impl/aws/README.md

     providers {
         AWSBatch {
             config{
+                // ALTER THE GLOBBING COMMAND:
+                // use symlinks instad of hardlinks (not allowed on EFS) glob-link-command = " ln -fs GLOB_PATTERN GLOB_DIRECTORY "

                 default-runtime-attributes {
                     // keep you other settings as they are (queueArn etc)

                     // DEFAULT EFS CONFIG
                     // delocalize output files under /mnt/efs to the cromwell tmp bucket efsDelocalize = false
-                    // make md5 sums of output files under /mnt/efs as part of the job efsMakeMD5 = false
+                    // make sibling-md5 files of output files under /mnt/efs as part of the job. see local.caching! efsMakeMD5 = false
                 }
                 filesystems {